Why Choose Us?

 Overseas Landlords and Income tax.

 When resident in the UK, it is entirely the Landlords responsibility to inform the Revenue & Customs of rental income received, and to pay any tax due.
-Where the Landlord is resident outside the UK during a tenancy, he will require an exemption certificate from the Revenue & Customs before he can receive rental balances without deduction of tax.
+Where the Landlord is a resident outside the UK during a tenancy, he will require an exemption certificate from the Revenue & Customs before he can receive rental balances without deduction of tax.
 Where we are managing the property we will provide advice and assistance on applying for such exemption.

 Tenancy Deposit Protection.

-All deposits taken by landlords and letting agents under Assured Shorthold Tenancies (ASTs) in England and Wales, Scotland, and Northern Ireland must now be protected by a tenancy deposit protection scheme.
+All deposits are taken by landlords and letting agents under Assured Shorthold Tenancies (ASTs) in England and Wales, Scotland, and Northern Ireland must now be protected by a tenancy deposit protection scheme.
 To avoid any disputes going to court, each scheme is supported by an alternative dispute resolution service (ADR).
 Landlords and letting agents can choose between two types of scheme; a single custodial scheme and two insurance-based schemes.
 More information on request.

 The above is a summary of landlords' responsibilities and of the laws surrounding tenanted property.
 We hope that you find it useful.
 If you wish you can print this page by using your browser Print option.
 The most reassuring aspect of the above information for our Landlords is that we manage and advise them on all aspects of their property letting taking the hastle out of their property management.
 If there are any aspects of which you are unsure, please ask us.